fmeringdal/rust-rrule/README.md

 # Todos

+- Validations
-- tests for minutes and seconds FREQ
+- tests for minutes and seconds frequencies
 - cache